 Prickly Ash Bark

-The bark of a North American shrub in the citrus family, used in Indigenous and frontier folk herbalism and botanically related to Sichuan pepper.
+The bark of a North American shrub in the citrus family, used in Indigenous and frontier folk herbalism, known for a tongue-numbing sensation and botanically related to Sichuan pepper.

 Overview

-Prickly ash (Zanthoxylum americanum and Zanthoxylum clava-herculis) is a thorny shrub or small tree native to eastern North America, belonging — unexpectedly — to the Rutaceae, the citrus family.
-The bark and berries produce a distinctive tingling, numbing sensation on the tongue, which earned it the folk name "toothache tree."
-The plant is a close relative of Sichuan pepper (Zanthoxylum bungeanum), and the same mouth-numbing compound family — the alkylamides, particularly hydroxy-alpha-sanshool — is present in both.
-Prickly ash bark has a long history in Indigenous North American and early settler herbalism, where it appeared in a wide range of folk preparations.
+Prickly ash (Zanthoxylum americanum and Zanthoxylum clava-herculis) is a thorny shrub or small tree native to eastern North America that belongs — unexpectedly — to the Rutaceae, the citrus family.
+The bark and berries produce a distinctive tingling, numbing sensation on the tongue, which earned the plant the folk name "toothache tree."
+It is a close relative of Sichuan pepper (several Asian Zanthoxylum species), and the same mouth-numbing compound family, the alkylamides — particularly hydroxy-alpha-sanshool — is present in both.
+Prickly ash bark has a long presence in Indigenous North American and early settler herbalism, where it appeared in a wide range of folk preparations.

 What it is

-Prickly ash bark refers to the dried bark (and sometimes berries) of Zanthoxylum americanum (Northern prickly ash) or Zanthoxylum clava-herculis (Southern prickly ash).
+Prickly ash bark refers to the dried bark — and sometimes the berries — of Zanthoxylum americanum (northern prickly ash) or Zanthoxylum clava-herculis (southern prickly ash).
 It may appear as:

 Traditional use (educational)